MythicaAI/jungle-ams/README.md

 ## Setup - Linux and Mac

-Canonically, we use `asdf` to manage local tool versions.
-Observe the `.tool-versions` file.
-It is possible to manage your tool versions, but YMMV.
+We currently recommend using `asdf` or `brew` to manage local tool versions.

+For ASDF see `.tool-versions`.

 To install all tools: